sergeyksv/tingodb/README.md

 For those folks who familiar with the Mongoose.js ODM, we suggest to look at [Tungus](https://github.com/sergeyksv/tungus), an experimental driver that allows using the famous ODM tool with our database.

 TingoDB can be dropin replacement for existing apps and frameworks that are based on MongoDB.
-Please some of [3rd party integrations](#integrations)
+Please see some [3rd party integrations](#integrations)

 For more details please visit http://www.tingodb.com